minsuukim/minsuukim.github.io/_pages/about.md

       icon: fa-brands fa-x-twitter
       url: https://x.com/minsuuukim

-contact:
-  title: Collaboration & Contact
-  items:
-    - label: Actively looking for collaborators →
-      text: >
-        For non-commercial academic research on **LLM agents for chip design**, please reach out at `minsukim.ai at gmail dot com`.
-I pursue this research independently and would participate in a personal academic capacity, rather than on behalf of my employer.
-    - label: Professional contact →
-      text: >
-        For seminars, workshops, or other engagements related to my professional role, please reach me at `minsukim at microsoft dot com`.

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page